Microservices Architecture Roadmap: From Monolith to Distributed Systems

 Milestone Markers

-FoundationWeek 2Complete Sections 1-2, can design service boundaries and choose communication patterns
+FoundationWeek 2Complete Sections 1-2, design service boundaries, choose communication patterns

-Data LayerWeek 6Understand distributed data patterns, can implement Saga for transactions
+Data LayerWeek 6Handle distributed data, implement Saga for transactions

-OperationsWeek 10Can deploy to Kubernetes, understand Helm, CI/CD pipelines
+OperationsWeek 10Deploy to Kubernetes, use Helm, set up CI/CD pipelines

 Production ReadyWeek 14Full observability stack, security hardening, resilience patterns

-Capstone CompleteWeek 16End-to-end microservices system deployed, tested, and observable
+Capstone CompleteWeek 14End-to-end microservices system deployed, tested, observable

 Core Topics: When to Use / When Not to Use